kitajchuk/node-squarespace-server/README.md

 #### Recent Updates
+- Fix bug in setting `folderActive` for navigation context's
 - Fix bug in capturing `externalLinks` in navigation render
 - Fix bug in replicating a folder root uri
 - Support more predicates: